Lance Roark playing album release shows in Tulsa, Tahlequah

-Oklahoma music artist Lance Roark crafted a debut EP (“Better Man”) and is celebrating with album release events, including a happy hour show 5 p.m. to 7 p.m.
-Friday, March 31 at Mercury Lounge and an album release party the same night at Dewain’s Place in Tahlequah.
+Oklahoma music artist Lance Roark crafted a debut EP (“Better Man”) and is celebrating with album release events, including a happy hour show from 5 p.m. to 7 p.m.
+Friday, March 31, at Mercury Lounge and an album release party the same night at Dewain’s Place in Tahlequah.

 Roark, a 27-year-old husband and father from Tahlequah, began his musical journey when he was 6 and his grandfather bought him his first guitar.
 Roark said he didn’t learn to play until he was 9, but he still uses the same guitar (a 1991 Martin D-16) at every show he plays.